dmbarbour/wikilon/docs/ABC.md

 # Awelon Bytecode

 This document is a minimal summary of Awelon Bytecode (ABC).
 See [about ABC](AboutABC.md) for design details.
-This is a major revision from the prior ABC, towards a [minimalist](ABC_Minimalist.md) solution.

 ## Primitives